Every interior designer or homemaker knows a rug can make or break a room!

 Placement of Bathroom Rugs

-Again, you want to place it in one of the areas with the highest traffic.
+The same as with a kitchen rug, you want to place your bathroom rug in one of the areas with the highest traffic.
 This could be in front of the sink, shower, or toilet.
-If it’s just to make a design statement, it could simply go in the middle of the bathroom.
+Or, if it’s just to make a design statement, it could simply go in the middle of the bathroom.

 Never cover the whole floor, as that would be a perfect recipe for mold.
 In a bathroom you want small rugs that can be hung up to dry.